umdevelopera/um-account-tabs/readme.txt

 Download ZIP file from GitHub or Google Drive.
 You can find download links here: https://github.com/umdevelopera/um-account-tabs

 == Changelog ==

+= 1.1.5: February 2, 2025 =

+* Enhancements:

+	- Tweak: Restore global user if it was changed in the tab content.
+	- Tweak: Sanitization of the custom tab content is enabled by default.
+Use the filter hook `um_account_tabs_sanitize_tab` if you need to display unsafe content.

 = 1.1.4: December 19, 2024 =